 If you are responsible for maintaining equipment or facilities (or both), you have no doubt heard about inventory software.
 If you run a small shop, you may ask yourself if you really need a good computerized maintenance management system - after all, isn't that fancy software just for large corporations with money to burn?
 The truth of the matter is that a CMMS will do wonders, not only for your maintenance system and preventative maintenance (PM) plan but for your department and business as well - no matter what size your company is.

-There are so many benefits inventory software can offer a small business that is hard to know exactly where to begin.
+There is so many benefits inventory software can offer a small business that is hard to know exactly where to begin.
 For starters, maintenance management systems offer the same exact benefits to a small company that they do to mid-size or large businesses.
 Sure, the scale might be smaller, but it's all about perspective.
 After all, a thousand dollars may be a lot of money for a small mom and pop, but to a Fortune 500, it's petty cash.

 That being said, at the end of the day, inventory software is all about one thing: saving you money.

 The key to your maintenance program is asset management.
 This term covers a wide scope of areas: It includes tracking your assets" location (especially in settings where equipment moves from place to place), keeping track of spare parts, storing documentation and procedures on how each piece of machinery works, keeping receipts and warranties for every item in the event of a breakdown - the list goes on and on.
 The bottom line is this: If you do not know what equipment you own, where that machinery is located, and the details about each piece, how can you expect to create (much less follow) a maintenance schedule?